-In version 8, the installation of Faim is more modular than in previous versions.
+In version 9, the installation of Faim is more modular than in previous versions.

-Install the solvers and n88modelgenerator
+1.4.1 Install the solvers and n88modelgenerator

-The solvers and n88modelgenerator are the commercial components of Faim.
-They are the only parts of Faim that require a license file to run.
-They are bundled together and are installed using the installers that can be downloaded from http://numerics88.com/-downloads/.
+The solvers and n88modelgenerator are the non-open sourced components of Faim and require a license file to run.
+They are bundled together into installers that can be downloaded from https://numerics88.com/downloads/.

-Linux The Linux installer will be named something like faim-8.0-linux.sh.
+Linux The Linux installer will be named something like faim-9.0-linux.sh.
 It can be installed with the following command for a single user:

+'''

-bash faim-8.0-linux.sh
+bash faim-9.0-linux.sh

+'''